bmonikraj/rs-distributed-compute/README.md

 # rs-distributed-compute
-Distributed Computation for ML training with task management in Rust
+Distributed Computation for Finding sum of Prime numbers less than `N` with task management in Rust

+## TODO

+- APIs for task management (Management)
+- MongoDB integration (Worker and Manager)
+- NATS integration (Worker and Manager)
+- Prime number sum algorithm (Worker)

 ### NATS Demo cluster and Code example